DataShades/ckanext-files/docs/usage/use-in-code.md

 # Usage in code

-If you are writing the code and you want to interact with the storage directly, without the API layer, you can do it via a number of public functions of the extension available in `ckanext.files.shared`.
+When writing the code, instead of API calls, you can use direct storage interactions.
+It has certain disadvantages that are mentioned on the [tracked files page](../tracked-files), but depending on your goal, this form may be more convenient.

 Let's configure filesystem storage first.
-Filesystem adapter has a mandatory option `path` that controls filesystem location, where files are stored.
+Filesystem adapter has a mandatory option `path` that controls location, where files are stored.
 If path does not exist, storage will raise an exception by default.
 But it can also create missing path if you enable `create_path` option.
-Here's our final version of settings:
+Here's the example of
+settings:

 ```ini
 ckanext.files.storage.default.type = files:fs